 Sudokus that no one can solve

-Sudokus that no one can solve, not only including Sodukus which is very difficult but also that no one trying to solve it.
+Sudokus that no one can solve, not only including very difficult ones but also puzzles that no one has attempted yet.

 - Place a digit from 1 to 9 into each of the empty squares so that each digit appears exactly once in each of the rows, columns and the nine outlined 3x3 regions.